wangwenpei/ansible-teamwork/README.md

 ============================================================================================

 Manage Your team member permission use ansible.
-It is useful when your teamwork treat "a team" as atomic unit to assign machine resource in a large team.
+It is useful when your teamwork treat "a team" as atomic unit to assign machine resource in a large team or company.

 Install